cgalpin92/project-portfolio3-hangman/README.md

 ### Content
 - Words for computer to generate taken from Hangman Words - https://www.hangmanwords.com/words.
+- Tutorial on how to create the hangman gallows steps taken from Stack Exchange - https://codereview.stackexchange.com/questions/95997/simple-game-of-hangman

 ### Code
 - API settings taken from the Love Sandwiches walkthrough project.